Nokhal/Citra-ArCodes/Fire Emblem Awakening - Thabes Overwritten.md

 Please create an issue [here](https://github.com/Nokhal/Citra-ArCodes/issues) to report the problem.
 Or do a PR if you also fixed it.

 ## Cheats
-You'll notice the item offset is equal to it's hex Item id * 2, so if any item is missing feel free to craft your own codes You can copy paste the content below directly in your *cheat/00040000000A0500.txt* file
+You'll notice the item offset is equal to it's hex Item id * 2, so if any item you want is missing feel free to craft your own codes
+You can copy paste the content below directly in your *cheat/00040000000A0500.txt* file